Siganz/Tree_Planting_Analysis/README.md

 ## Environment Setup

-The project uses a hybrid Conda and pip workflow.
+This project uses a simple pip-based workflow for development and code review.
-Key environment files are located in `env/`:

-- `environment.yml` – base Conda environment specification.
-- `requirements.txt` – additional Python packages installed via `pip`.

-For a step-by-step guide see [`env/_environment_readme`](env/_environment_readme).
+**To install the required developer tools, run:**

+pip install black flake8 isort pytest

 ## Folder Structure